MicrosoftDocs/m365copilot-docs/docs/build-declarative-agents.md

 The declarative agent will have access to your updated instructions after you reload the page.

-## Ensuring Responsive Adaptive Cards Across Microsoft 365 Copilot Hubs
+## Ensure responsive Adaptive Cards across Microsoft 365 Copilot hubs

-It's crucial that adaptive cards are designed to be responsive across various surface sizes.
+Adaptive cards must be designed to be responsive across various surface sizes.
 This ensures a seamless user experience, regardless of the device or platform being used.
-To achieve this, it's essential to validate the adaptive cards on different Microsoft 365 Copilot hubs, including Teams, Word, and PowerPoint.
-By doing so, we can ensure that the adaptive cards function optimally and provide a consistent experience across all platforms.
-The following are some best practices:
+To achieve this, make sure to validate the adaptive cards on different Microsoft 365 Copilot hubs, including Teams, Word, and PowerPoint.
+Doing so ensures that the adaptive cards function optimally and provide a consistent experience across all platforms.
+Apply the following best practices:

-- In some apps, Adaptive Cards would be rendered at a maximum width of 276px.
+- In some apps, Adaptive Cards are rendered at a maximum width of 276px.
 Optimize the responsiveness of the card's content so that it renders well at this size.
-- Using a single column layout for the adaptive content is optimal for smaller width viewports.
+- Use a single column layout for the adaptive content for smaller width viewports.
-- Using percentages to define the width of elements within the Adaptive Cards is recommended.
+- Use percentages to define the width of elements within the Adaptive Cards.